sc-shakyawijerathne/xmcloud-starter-js/.github/DMZ-WORKFLOW.md

 1. Go to GitHub and create a PR
 2. **Important**: Set the base branch to `dmz` (not `main`)
 3. The PR validation workflow will automatically check:
-   - ✅ Your branch is based on the latest `main`
    - ✅ No merge conflicts with `dmz`
    - ✅ Linting passes
    - ✅ Formatting is correct